Home / Whipple Surgery in India

 What is the Laparoscopic Whipple Procedure?

-• Minimally invasive approach to perform pancreaticoduodenectomy using small incisions
+• Minimally invasive pancreaticoduodenectomy using small incisions.

-• Supports faster bowel recovery after surgery
+• Supports faster bowel recovery.

 Open vs Laparoscopic Whipple Surgery

-• Laparoscopic Whipple uses small incisions with camera-guided instruments
+• Laparoscopic Whipple uses small camera-guided incisions.

 Open vs Laparoscopic Whipple Surgery